Latest News on the Pier

 This year, funds permitting, the Trust intends to put see-through panels in the windbreak to allow the huts to be seen from both directions.
 All the painting work has been done by the volunteers and a successful bid covered the costs of the white paint and materials.
 The fire service came to our rescue and saved volunteers the job of pressure-washing the windbreak by hosing it down for us.

 There is still work to do as the funds come in – the window panels in the windbreak and the painting of the front of the huts by local artists from Beach Creative.
 These paintings will be reminiscent of old saucy seaside postcards to carry through our quirky, retro theme.
 On the back of each hut we shall be adding a single big letter to spell out “Herne Bay Pier” and we are putting better signage at the entrance for which we have to get more planning permission.
 Hopefully, in time, we shall also be able to add festoon- lights to the pier for our Christmas market.
 Anyone who can obtain sponsorship for this, please contact us.

-The helter skelter which was on the platform throughout the summer will be returning for the Christmas Holidays along with The Trusts Chrsitmas Fair.
+The helter skelter which was on the platform throughout the summer returned for the Christmas Holidays along with The Trusts Christmas Fair.

 The current trustees are:

 Andrew Cook with responsibility for practical aspects of village